nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Filters the contact list by name and/or tags.

-Format: `filter [n/NAME] [t/TAG]…​`
+Format: `filter [n\NAME] [t\TAG]…​`

 * Filters the contact list by name and/or tags.
-* n/NAME specifies a name (or partial name) to filter by.
+* n\NAME specifies a name (or partial name) to filter by.
-* t/TAG specifies a tag to filter by.
+* t\TAG specifies a tag to filter by.
 You can provide multiple tags.
-* If both n/NAME and t/TAG are provided, the command will display contacts matching both the name and tags.
+* If both n\NAME and t\TAG are provided, the command will display contacts matching both the name and tags.
 * If no parameters are provided, the full list is displayed.

 Examples:
-* filter n/John filters and displays all contacts whose names contain "John".
+* filter `n\John` filters and displays all contacts whose names contain "John".
-* filter t/client filters and displays all contacts tagged as "client".
+* filter `t\client` filters and displays all contacts tagged as "client".
-* filter n/John t/friend t/coworker filters and displays contacts whose name contains "John" and who are tagged as both "friend" and "coworker".
+* filter `n\John t\friend t\coworker` filters and displays contacts whose name contains "John" and who are tagged as both "friend" and "coworker".
-* filter n/Jo n/Al filters and displays contacts whose name contains "Jo" or "Al" and tagged as "worth"
+* filter `n\Jo n\Al t\worth` filters and displays contacts whose name contains "Jo" or "Al" and tagged as "worth"
   ![result for 'filter n/Jo n/Al t/worth](images/filterJoAliWorth.png)

 <box type="tip" seamless>